 Symposium Session: 2022 - 04 Stream Restoration from the (WSDOT) Transportation Perspective

-Topics covered: fish passage, fish-salmon, instream structure (culvert/bridge/dam), risk, stream, and wood
+Topics covered: fish passage, fish-salmon, instream structure (culvert/bridge/dam), risk and resilience, stream, and wood

 Although many aspects of wood behavior in streams are still being studied, the value of wood to habitat and geomorphic function has been understood for decades now.
 However, in past years, transportation agencies’ use of wood was limited to stream bank protection and mitigation projects.
 Stream crossing projects did not place wood below the 100-year water surface elevation.
 There really was no framework for evaluating infrastructure risk.
 Since then, what used to be viewed with great reservation has been embraced by WSDOT, resulting in agency-wide acceptance and a sea change in the approach to stream restoration design and construction.